vmware-tanzu/velero/site/docs/master/contributions/minio.md

 You can also specify a `publicUrl` config field for the pre-signed URL in your backup storage location config.

-For basic instructions on how to install the Velero server and client, see [the getting started example][1].

 ### Expose Minio with Service of type NodePort

 The Minio deployment by default specifies a Service of type `ClusterIP`.
 You can change this to `NodePort` to easily expose a cluster service externally if you can reach the node from your Velero client.